potassco/clorm/docs/clorm/advanced.rst

    assert len(fb.indexes) == 1

 .. note:: In general it is a good idea to avoid defining multiple predicate definitions that can unify to the same symbol.
 However, if a symbol can unify with multiple predicate definitions then the ``unify`` function will match only the first predicate definition in the list of predicates.

-By default, the fact base object returned by the ``unify`` function will be initialised with any indexed fields as specified by the matching predicate declaration.

 To get more fined grained behaviour, such as controlling which fields are indexed, the user can also use a ``SymbolPredicateUnfier`` helper function.
-This class also provides a decorator function that can be used to register the class and any indexes at the point where the predicate is defined.
 The symbol predicate unifer can then be passed to the unify function instead of a list of predicates.

 .. code-block:: python

-   from clingo import Function, String from clorm import Predicate, StringField, unify
+   from clingo import Function, String from clorm import Predicate, ConstantStr, unify

-   spu = SymbolPredicateUnifier(supress_auto_index=True)
+   spu = SymbolPredicateUnifier()

-   @spu.register
    class Person(Predicate):
-      name = StringField(index=True)
-      address = StringField
+       name: str
+       address: str

    class Person(Predicate):
-      id = ConstantField()
-      address = StringField()
+       id: ConstantStr
+       address: str

    good_raw = Function("person", [String("Dave"),String("UNSW")])
    bad_raw = Function("nonperson", [])
-   fb = spu.unify([bad_raw, good_raw])
+   fb = unify(spu, [bad_raw, good_raw])
    assert list(fb) == [Person(name="Dave", address="UNSW")]
    assert len(fb.indexes) == 0

 This function has two other useful features.
 Firtly, the option ``raise_on_empty=True`` will throw an error if no clingo symbols unify with the registered predicates, which can be useful for debugging purposes.

 The final option is the ``delayed_init=True`` option that allow for a delayed initialisation of the ``FactBase``.
 What this means is that the symbols are only processed (i.e., they are not unified agaist the predicates to generate facts) when the ``FactBase`` object is actually used.

 This is also useful because there are cases where a fact base object is never actually used and is simply discarded.
 In particular this can happen when the ASP solver generates models as part of the ``on_model()`` callback function.
 If applications only cares about an optimal model or there is a timeout being applied then only the last model generated will actually be processed and all the earlier models may be discarded (see :ref:`api_clingo_integration`).